Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.

 Learning with the Experts - Undergraduate students in their senior year learn side by side with other graduate students who are experienced practitioners, as well as from faculty experts.
 This gives the 5th year students the unique opportunity to network with current professionals and learn from a rich diversity of experiences in the classroom.

 Curry students in any major can apply to the 5th Year MACJ Program.
-Through this program, they accelerate their MACJ studies by enrolling in courses during the senior year of their undergraduate program.
-These courses will be a combination of traditional and online classes.
+Ideally, sophomores and juniors will work with their academic advisor to plan their academic pathway to make room in their senior year for graduate studies.
+These courses will be offered fully online, allowing students to access classes to fit with other life commitments.
 Students can work in the field during their final year of the 5th Year MACJ Program.

 Our alumni work in a variety of criminal justice agencies: local, state, and federal law enforcement, parole and probation, corrections, courts, and many other areas.
-Many of our alumni also go on to research agencies both public and private.
+Many of our alumni go on to leadership roles at both public and private agencies.

 Current students with questions regarding the 5th Year MACJ Program should contact Professor Adam Stearn, MACJ Director at astearn0815@curry.edu.